Automattic/Edit-Flow/readme.txt

 The other option is to install a role management plugin, like Justin Tadlock's excellent [Members plugin](http://wordpress.org/extend/plugins/members/), and let the plugin do the heavy lifting of customizing the roles and capabilities to your heart's content.

-= I'm stuck at WordPress 2.8!
-How do I use v0.3 onwards? =

-Upgrade to WordPress 2.9 or later, peeps!

 = Edit Flow doesn't do X, Y, and Z. That makes me sad. =

 Contact us at [hello@editflow.org](mailto:hello@editflow.org) and we'll see what we can do.